renovatebot/renovate/docs/development/best-practices.md

 Use `for ( ... of ...)` loops instead of `[Array|Set|Map].prototype.forEach` and `for ( ... in ...)`.

 - Using `for ( ... in ...)` for objects is error-prone.
-It will include enumerable properties from the prototype chain.
+It will include enumerable properties from the prototype chain
-- Using `for ( ... in ...)` to iterate over arrays, will counterintuitively give the array's indices.
+- Using `for ( ... in ...)` to iterate over arrays, will counterintuitively give the array's indices
-- Do not use `[Array|Set|Map].prototype.forEach`.
-They make code harder to debug and defeat some useful compiler checks (e.g. reachability).
+- Avoid `[Array|Set|Map].prototype.forEach`.
+It makes code harder to debug and defeats some useful compiler checks like reachability

-Use `Array.prototype.map()` only when the return value is used, otherwise use `for ( ... of ...)`.
+Only use `Array.prototype.map()` when the return value is used, otherwise use `for ( ... of ...)`.

 [Source](https://google.github.io/styleguide/tsguide.html#iterating-objects)

 ### Exports

-Use named exports in all code.\
+Use named exports in all code.
+Avoid default `exports`.
-Do not use default exports.
-This ensures that all imports follow a uniform pattern.
+This way all `imports` follow the same pattern.

 [Source, reasoning and examples.](https://google.github.io/styleguide/tsguide.html#exports)

 ### Imports

-Use ES6 module syntax.\
+Use ES6 module syntax.
-Code must not use require `(as in import x = require('...');)` for imports.
+Avoid `require` `(as in import x = require('...');)` for imports.

-### Http & RESTful API request handling
+### HTTP & RESTful API request handling

-Prefer using [`got`](https://www.npmjs.com/package/got) for simplifying http request handling.
+Prefer using [`got`](https://www.npmjs.com/package/got) for simplifying HTTP request handling.

 ### Date & Time handling

-Use [`Luxon`](https://www.npmjs.com/package/luxon) for date and time handling.\
+Use [`Luxon`](https://www.npmjs.com/package/luxon) for date and time handling.
-Use `UTC` so to be time zone independent.
+Use `UTC` to be time zone independent.

 [Example](https://github.com/renovatebot/renovate/blob/5043379847818ac1fa71ff69c098451975e95710/lib/modules/versioning/distro.ts#L133-L134)